 No. Prior COVID-19 infection is not sufficient to meet the requirement.

-Individuals who are fully vaccinated and have had COVID-19 are still recommended to get a booster.
+Individuals who have had the primary series of a COVID-19 vaccination and have had COVID-19 are still recommended to get a booster.
 Generally, all individuals are eligible for a booster shot five months after they have received their second vaccine dose of a Moderna and Pfizer series and two months after they have received the Janssen/Johnson & Johnson vaccine.